My Interest in China and Greece

 My Education, Work Experience and Family Life

 I graduated from Pennsylvania State University with a BA degree in philosophy and history, and from Duke Law School with an LLB degree.
-I practiced law in private practice, first in New York City with a large Wall Street law firm, then in Washington in a medium size firm in which I was one of seven partners.
+I practiced law in private practice, first in New York City, then in Washington.
+I am married and live in Washington with my wife.
 I left law practice in 1995.

 Who Do I Read?